 Fast fashion is criticized, with the low price policy Environment to incriminate and exploit textile workers.
-An exhibition in the Berlin Museum of European Cultures illuminates the “dark side of the Fashion".
-In doing so, she sensitizes consumers to be more conscious about the topic dress.
+An exhibition in the Berlin Museum of European Cultures illuminates the “dark side of the fashion".
+In doing so, she sensitizes consumers to be more conscious about the topic clothes.

 Fashion at any price: Fatal Fast Fashion

 True to the motto "What I do not know does not make me hot", the Fast-Fashion Industry converts billions of euros in sales every year.
 The fast fashion consumption is fueled by influencers who distribute fashion videos via social media, so-called "clothing Hauls".

 In sponsored product presentations, they present quick trends to buy again and put the younger generation in an unrestrained buying mood.
 Countless fashion addicts storm into stores and Online Storesto satisfy their hunting instincts with quick trends.
 But the cheap trend clothing comes at the expense of human rights and unreasonable working conditions.

 At the latest, the collapse of the textile factory Rana Plaza in 2013 in Bangladesh, with over 1000 dead, has awoken the public.
 Nevertheless, there are still high-turnover shopping events such as Black Friday.
 They lure with radical low prices to get rid of stocks from overproduction.

 Fast fashion climax on Black Friday

 If on the weekend of the 29.
 November 2019 the next Black Friday advertises with price dumping for clothing, fashion fans go back to bargain hunting.
 In shopping spree, also called "binge shopping", only the quantity counts, so many parts for a lowest possible price to get hold of.

 Sometimes a T-shirt costs less than a coffee.
 After "Rana Plaza", the general public first became aware of the sometimes catastrophic conditions in foreign textile mills.
 The price and production policy of the textile industry was called into question.